MichalLytek/type-graphql/Readme.md

 Due to difference between TypeGraphQL and NestJS decorators, `typegraphql-prisma` doesn't work well with Nest JS.
 In order to use generated resolvers, you need to use this fork: https://github.com/EndyKaufman/typegraphql-prisma-nestjs

-This will likely to change in the future, either by merging the fork back to this repository or by providing [more TypeGraphQL-ish integration for NestJS](https://github.com/MichalLytek/type-graphql/issues/135#issuecomment-474568922) that will work with standard TypeGraphQL constructs.
+This is likely to change in the future - either by merging the fork back to this repository or by providing [more TypeGraphQL-ish integration for NestJS](https://github.com/MichalLytek/type-graphql/issues/135#issuecomment-474568922) that gonna work with standard TypeGraphQL constructs.

 ### Customization